 - Can be very expensive to get a full set up to workout at home

-I’ll now talk you through how to set up the Zwift app.
+I’ll now talk you through how to set up the Zwift app – it is relatively straightforward, and you’ll be able to get access to all the workouts from using the app.

 Setting up your equipment will be the most complicated part of setting up Zwift.
 This will, of course, vary on what you’re using.
 But all you need is a machine that you can connect to the app’s Bluetooth.